Scented Pandan is a perennial herb originating from Sri Lanka and Southeast Asia, where its leaves are used to both colour and flavour local dishes.

 A green food colouring is made by cutting and crushing or blending the leaves with water.
 Its use is common in colouring cakes, jellies and puddings served up in bakeries and sweet shops in India and Southeast Asia.

-The leaves, being bright green, long and slender also lend themselves to being used in floral arrangement, particularly tall arrangements, as backing greenery or accent foliage.
+The leaves, being bright green, long and slender also lend themselves to being used in floral arrangements, particularly tall arrangements, as backing greenery or accent foliage.

 Scented Pandan is sometimes planted in garden beds as a groundcover or fragrant border.